Subjective/watch-together/docs/future-adapter-detection-approaches.md

     if (currentUser?.isHost) {
       // Wait a moment for adapter to initialize on new page setTimeout(async () => {
-        if (tabsWithAdapters.has(tabId) && isValidNavigationUrl(changeInfo.url)) {
+        if (
+          tabsWithAdapters.has(tabId) &&
+          isValidNavigationUrl(changeInfo.url)
+        ) {
+          console.log(
-          console.log("Broadcasting navigation - adapter confirmed:", changeInfo.url);
+            "Broadcasting navigation - adapter confirmed:",
+            changeInfo.url,
+          );
           await roomManager.broadcastNavigation(changeInfo.url);
         } else {
+          console.log(
-          console.log("Not broadcasting - no adapter confirmed for tab:", tabId);
+            "Not broadcasting - no adapter confirmed for tab:", tabId,
+          );
         }
       }, 1000); // Give adapter time to initialize
     }